Ircam, 9th June 2016

 Speaker: Aniruddh D. Patel (Tufts University)

 Aniruddh (Ani) Patel is a cognitive neuroscientist who studies the relationship between music and language.
-He uses a range of methods ithis research, including brain imaging, theoretical analyses, acoustic measurements, and comparative work with other species.
+He uses a range of methods in this research, including brain imaging, theoretical analyses, acoustic measurements, and comparative work with other species.
 Patel has served as president of the Society for Music Perception and Cognition, and has published over 70 research articles and a scholarly book, Music, Language and the Brain (2008, Oxford).
 He is a Professor of Psychology at Tufts University.

 Title: Music, language, emotion, and the brain: a cognitive neuroscience perspective